PRACTICE AREAS

 Overview

-As Mr. Taylor’s client, you will find that, while he is sensitive to the long-term affects of family law issues, he provides passionate representation for his clients in the court room or through settlement negotiation.
-He makes all possible efforts to favorably resolve your case through a collaborative approach that ensures open and transparent client communication, but remains dedicated to trial advocacy when necessary.
+Andrew’s experience provides him with the qualities, insights, and skill set to serve his clients.
+He makes all possible efforts to favorably resolve his clients’ cases through a collaborative approach that ensures open and transparent client communication, but remains dedicated to trial advocacy when necessary.

 Leadership